kospiotr/kospiotr.github.io/wiki/dependency-injection.md

 This code poses problems for modularity and testability.
 In fact this code is not testable because of the following reasons:

  * If ```PaypalCreditCardProcessr``` or ```DatabaseTransactionLog``` has any dependencies like ```DatabaseConnection``` or ```RemoteTransactionArchiverWebService``` they will create them as well.
  * If we would like to test ```RealBillingService``` with unit tests the ```PaypalCreditCardProcessor``` will be created and we would perform operations on the real card creditCardProcessor.
 It means that we will the code will charge a real credit card during testing!
-In the tests we should operate on a ```FakeCreditCardProcessor```.
+In the tests we should operate on a ```FakeCreditCardProcessor```!
  * When using other providers like ```VisaCreditCardProcessor``` for ```CreditCardProcessor``` or ```BitCoinTransactionLog``` for ```TransactionLog``` will require code changes in the ```RealBillingService```.
  * It's also awkward to test what happens when the charge is declined or when the service is unavailable.
- * This method often leads to Spaghetti Monster code
+ * This method often leads to Spaghetti Monster code.

-#Inversion of control implementations
+#Inversion of control principle
 The problem with above example is that those dependencies are created directly by the ```RealBillingService```.
 Instead the ready to use objects should be prepared externally and be delivered to the object that operates on them.

-This object delivery from external place is called Inversion of Control as control over the object creation has been inverted.
+This object delivery from external place is called ***Inversion of Control*** as control over the object creation has been inverted.

-<blockquote>Inversion of control is sometimes facetiously referred to as the "Hollywood Principle: Don't call us, we'll call you".</blockquote>
+**IoC** is sometimes facetiously referred to as the:

+<blockquote> "Hollywood Principle: Don't call us, we'll call you".</blockquote>

-There are few implementations of Inversion of Control:
+#Inversion of control implementations

  * Factory pattern
  * Service locator pattern
- * Dependency injection
+ * **Dependency injection**
   * A constructor injection
   * Parameter injection
   * A setter injection